 - With so many religious and spiritual places the activity allows you to see a range of prominent tourist places like Durbar Square, Monkey Temple, Swayambunath Stupa etc.

 - After seeing all these places, the tour ends at 1:30 pm at the meetup point.
-Kathmandu Heritage tour is a unique way to know more about this city and getting an insider’s idea about the famous places in the city.
+Kathmandu Tour is a unique way to know more about this city and getting an insider’s idea about the famous places in the city.
 Offering you to see so many tourist landmarks, this tour is a nice way to indulge your time when in Kathmandu and enjoy a great day with friends and family.

 About the places:

 The day trip is a fascinating way to get a glimpse of two UNESCO world heritage sites in Kathmandu along with an exciting group.